Cody Rhodes: Independent circuit (2016–2018)

 After he left WWE, Rhodes continued working under his real name on the independent circuit, but often dropped his last name in order to avoid conflict with WWE.
-Rhodes' first post-WWE match was for Evolve in Joppa, Maryland on August 19 at Evolve 66, defeating Zack Sabre Jr. by submission.
+Rhodes's first post-WWE match was for Evolve in Joppa, Maryland, on August 19 at Evolve 66, defeating Zack Sabre Jr. by submission.
 After the match, Rhodes called out Drew Galloway.
 The following day, he lost to Chris Hero.